kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 The JSON data format supports specifying "tag keys".
 If specified, keys will be searched for in the root-level of the JSON blob.
-If the key(s) exist, they will be applied as tags to the Telegraf metrics.
+If the key(s) exist, they will be applied as tags to the Rush metrics.

 For example, if you had this configuration: